 The Great Smoky Mountains: Walden Creek to Cherokee

-From our cabin in Walden creek to Cherokee, North Carolina, we drove the 33 miles of scenic road to places such as the Sugarland’s , Chimney Top and the highest peak in the Smokey mountains, Kuwohi formally known as Clingmans dome, the Cherokee name was restored by The U.S. Board of Geographic Names on Wednesday September 18, 2024 , voted to change the name of the highest point in Great Smoky Mountains National Park from Clingmans Dome to Kuwohi, a Cherokee name for the mountain.
-The tower at the top of Kuwohi is 6,643 feet elevation, and the highest point in the park.
+From our cabin in Walden Creek to Cherokee, North Carolina, we drove 33 miles of scenic road to places like Sugarland's, Chimney Tops, and the highest peak in the Smoky Mountains, Kuwohi, formerly known as Clingmans Dome.
+The U.S. Board of Geographic Names restored the Cherokee name Kuwohi on Wednesday, September 18, 2024, and voted to change the name of the highest point in Great Smoky Mountains National Park from Clingmans Dome to Kuwohi, a Cherokee name for the mountain.
+The tower at the top of Kuwohi is at 6,643 feet elevation, making it the highest point in the park.

 The balcony view from our cabin in Walden Creek is breathtaking.
-This photograph was taken with a Nikon D800 and a Nikon 20-35mmf/2.8 lens, I combined five carefully selected images out of 20 images varying in exposure, then stacked in Lightroom, with minor edits in Camera Raw.
+This photograph was taken with a Nikon D800 and a Nikon 20-35mm f/2.8 lens.
+I combined five carefully selected images out of 20, which varied in exposure, then stacked them in Lightroom with minor edits in Camera Raw.
 The result highlights the serene landscape around the cabin.

 I spotted this curious Coyote in Cade's Cove, and I believe it was actively searching for a handout, as it stuck around for quite some time, showing little hesitation in my presence.
 Shot this image with a Sony 7RII with a Sony G master 135mm f1.8.